(813) 440-8108

 1. Electrical Problems

 One of the most frequent causes of a malfunctioning blower motor is electrical issues.
 These can include blown fuses, tripped circuit breakers, or faulty wiring.
-Check your home's electrical panel for any tripped breakers or blown fuses and reset or replace them as needed.
+Check your home electrical panel for any tripped breakers or blown fuses and reset or replace them as needed.
 If the problem persists, it could be due to loose or damaged wiring within the HVAC system.

 2. Capacitor Failure